aquasecurity/defsec/CONTRIBUTING.md

 The following are guides for contributing to the project in specific ways.
 If you're not sure where to start, these are a good place to look.
 If you need some tips on getting started with contributing to open source in general, check out this useful [GitHub contribution guide](https://docs.github.com/en/get-started/quickstart/contributing-to-projects).

 ### Writing New Policies
-You can find a guide to writing new policies [insert link here from trivy-policies repo]()
+You can find a guide to writing new policies [here](https://github.com/aquasecurity/trivy-policies/blob/main/CONTRIBUTING.md#writing-rules)

 ### Adding Support for a New Cloud Provider